 Web services "register" the actions they intend to support with

 <intent> tags in their page's

 Mozilla's proposal tackles much the same problem.
 It was initially referred to as Web Activities in a July blog post, then as Web Actions in August.
 In both cases, however, the same general protocol is used: each service advertises a set of actions that it will support from incoming applications, based on a generally-agreed-upon set of common actions.

-technical press.
+In an August 4th blog post, Google announced that it was "working closely with Mozilla engineers to unify our two proposals into one simple, useful API."
+With little more than basic demos to go on, the two APIs seem strikingly similar, although Mozilla's "Web Actions" is regarded as the clearer name in several articles in the technical press.
 It also includes a more definite mechanism for service discovery, which remains a fuzzy notion in the Google proposal.
 Currently applications needing to connect to a remote service must rely on either the user or the browser to locate compatible alternatives.
 Mozilla's proposal uses its Open Web App manifest storage to remember previously-discovered services.
 Everyone seems to agree on the value of a cross-web-application communication framework, so the protocol is worth watching, but it could be quite some time before there are any services able to make use of the system.

 The experience has been a successful one so far, and preemptively caught security flaws in Firefox's CSS animation code and Server-sent DOM event handling.
 The full schedule of security meetings is published as publicly-accessible HTML and iCalendar data, and the results are archived on the Mozilla wiki.
 The new approach has also resulted in some new features being added to the Mozilla Bugzilla instance and team status pages.

 Ultimately, the security team says it wants to become "fleet of foot" enough that development teams will come to it to have a review done, rather than the security team needing to initiate the review process and interrupt development.